What Is Delayed Puberty?

 - Do an exam.

-- Take a medical history, including whether others in your family had a similar growth pattern.
+- Take a medical history, including whether others in the child's family had a similar growth pattern.

-- Check your growth chart to see if there's a pattern that points to a problem.
+- Check the growth chart to see if there's a pattern that points to a problem.

 How Is Delayed Puberty Treated?

-Often, doctors find no underlying physical problem.
-Most teens with delayed puberty are just developing a bit later than average and will catch up.
+Often, the doctor will find no underlying physical problem.
+Most kids with delayed puberty are just developing a bit later than average and will catch up.

-- Guys might get a short course of treatment with testosterone (usually a monthly injection for 4–6 months) to get the changes of puberty started.
+- Boys might get a short course of treatment with testosterone (usually a monthly injection for 4–6 months) to get the changes of puberty started.

 - Girls might get low doses of estrogens for 4–6 months to start breast development.

-After treatment ends, a teen's own hormones usually take over to complete the process of puberty.
+After treatment ends, the teen's own hormones usually take over to complete the process of puberty.
 If they don't, the doctor will discuss long-term sex hormone replacement.

 How Can Parents Help?